Leverage science and do more on default

 Evidence from animal and human studies demonstrates that once tasks are systematically repeated over a sufficient period of time, in the same context, in response to specific environmental cues, and followed by a reward, they become habitual responses.

-But despite the well-spread myth that it takes 30 days to build a new habit, the minimum amount of time needed varies widely—in a study at University College London, habit formation took anywhere from 18 to 254 days depending on the people and behaviours involved.
+But despite the well-spread myth that it takes 30 days to build a new habit, the minimum amount of time needed varies widely—in a study at University College London, habit formation took anywhere from 18 to 254 days depending on the people and behaviors involved.

 And surprisingly, reliable rewards may not be the best way to form a new habit.
 In fact, when actions receive intermittent and unpredictable rewards, they typically become a habit more quickly.